charmoniumQ/PROBE/docs/benchmark_suite/README.md

 In particular, we use:

 1. The log overhead ratio of running the benchmark in each provenance collectors.
-   We use the logarithm of the ratio, rather than the ratio directly because the logarithm is symmetric with respect to overshooting and undershooting.
+   We use the logarithm of the ratio, rather than the ratio directly because the ratio is be distributed symmetrically, but the logarithm may be.
-   Suppose \$x provenance collector runs benchmark \$y1 twice as fast and benchmark \$y2 twice as slow; the average of the overhead would be $(2 + \frac{1}{2}) / 2 = 1.25$, whereas the average of the logarithms would be $\log 2 + \log \frac{1}{2} = \log 2 - \log 2 = 0$, meaning the 2x speedup "canceled out" the 2x slowdown on average).
-   Note that the arithmetic mean of logarithms of a value is equivalent to the geometric mean of the value.
+   Suppose some provenance collector makes programs take roughly twice as long, but with a large amount of variance, so the expected value of the ratio is 2.
+   A symmetric distribution would require the probability of observing a ratio of -1 for a particular program is equal to the probability of observing a ratio of 5, but a ratio of -1 is clearly impossible, while 5 is may possible due to the large variance.
+   On the other hand, $\log x$ maps postive numbers (like ratios) to real numbers (which may be symmetrically distributed); $e^{0.3} \approx 2$, $e^{0.7} \approx 5$, and $e^{-0.1} = 0.9$ (negative logs indicate a speedup rather than slowdown, which are theoretically possible).
+   Another reason: exp(arithmean(log(x))) is equal to geomean(x), which is preferred over arithmean(x) for performance ratios according to Mashey \cite{masheyWarBenchmarkMeans2004}.

 2. The ratio of CPU time to wall time.
+   When limited to a single core on an unloaded system, wall time includes I/O but CPU time does not.

-3. The number of syscalls in each category per wall time second, where the categories consist of socket-related syscalls, syscalls that read file metadata, syscalls that write file metadata, syscalls that access the directory structure, syscalls that access file contents, exec-related syscalls, clone-related syscalls, exit-related syscalls, dup-related syscalls, pipe-related syscalls, close syscalls, pipe-related syscalls, and chdir syscalls.
+3. The number of syscalls in each category per wall time second, where the categories consist of socket-related, file-metadata-related, directory-related, file-related, exec-related, fork-related, exit-related syscalls, IPC-related syscalls, and chdir syscalls.

 In order to choose the subset, we will try clustering (k-means and agglomerative clustering with Ward linkage\footnote{k-means and agglomerative/Ward both minimize within cluster variance, which is equivalent to minimizing our metric of "representativeness" defined earlier, although they minimize it in different ways: k-means minimizes by moving clusters laterally; Agglomerative/Ward minimizes by greedily joining clusters.}), preceded by optional dimensionality reduction by principal component analysis (PCA).
 Once the benchmarks are grouped into clusters, we identify one benchmark from each of the $k$ clusters to consist the benchmark subset.